On rates of convergence in the Curie-Weiss-Potts model with external field

 \centerline{\sc Peter Eichelsbacher\footnote{Ruhr-Universit\"at Bochum, Fakult\"at f\"ur Mathematik, NA 3/66, D-44780 Bochum, Germany, {\tt peter.eichelsbacher@ruhr-uni-bochum.de }} and Bastian Martschink\footnote{Ruhr-Universit\"at Bochum, Fakult\"at f\"ur Mathematik, NA 3/68, D-44780 Bochum, Germany, {\tt bastian.martschink@rub.de} \\Both authors have been supported by Deutsche Forschungsgemeinschaft via SFB/TR 12.}}

-\begin{quote} { {\bf Abstract:} Stein's Method provides a way of bounding the distance of a probability distribution to a target distribution.
-In the present paper we obtain rates of convergence for limit theorems via Stein's Method of exchangeable pairs in the context of the Curie-Weiss-Potts model.
-Our results include Kolmogorov bounds for multivariate normal approximation in the whole domain $\beta\geq 0$ and $h\geq 0$, as well as rates for non-Gaussian approximations at the extremity of the critical line of the model.} \end{quote}
+\begin{quote} { {\bf Abstract:} In the present paper we obtain rates of convergence for the limit theorems of the density vector in the Curie-Weiss-Potts model via Stein's Method of exchangeable pairs.
+Our results include Kolmogorov bounds for multivariate normal approximation in the whole domain $\beta\geq 0$ and $h\geq 0$, where $\beta$ is the inverse temperature and $h$ an exterior field.
+In this model, the critical line $\beta = \beta_c(h)$ is explicitly known and corresponds to a first order transition.
+We include rates of convergence for non-Gaussian approximations at the extremity of the critical line of the model.} \end{quote}

 {\bf AMS 2000 Subject Classification:} Primary 60F05; Secondary 82B20, 82B26.